avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 7 : Tables
 Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with Bootstrap.

+### - Day 8 : Carousel
+A slideshow component for cycling through elements—images or slides of text—like a carousel.